IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/syllabus.md

 **Course Requirements**

-Participation is paramount to your success in this course.
-Be sure to log into NYU Classes and Slack multiple times a week, read all announcements, complete all Active Learning Modules* and assignments on time, and participate in Discussion Forums and Virtual Meetings.

-_Consult with NYU Tandon Online for further details about Active Learning Modules._

 **Course Structure**

-This course is conducted entirely online, which means you do not have to be on campus to complete any portion of it.
-You will participate in the course using NYU Classes located at https://newclasses.nyu.edu and Slack.

 The course will be comprised of lectures, critiques, discussions, readings, screenings, exercises, projects, and a collaborative research paper.